brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 RxJS is an awesome library that can help us with creating **reactive web-applications**.
 Reactive web-applications can be overwhelming in the beginning but they can be really rewarding afterwards.

 This article is all about making the paradigm-switch from thinking imperative towards **thinking reactive**.
-In this article we will learn how to write a reactive calendar-application in only a few lines of code.
+In this article we will learn how to write a reactive calendar-application in only a few lines of code (**spoiler: It's gonna be realtime too**).

-We will use Angular, Angular material, typescript, RxJS, firebase and angularfire as our main technology-stack, but this article really focusses on reactive programming.
+We will use Angular, Angular material, typescript, RxJS, firebase and angularfire as our main technology-stack.
+Keep in mind that this article really focusses on reactive programming.
 Don't expect a deep dive in all RxJS operators, but rather expect how to draw, think and reason about reactive web-applications.
+We will learn **how to think in streams**.
+If you haven't heard about streams yet please read [this awesome article](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) first.

 **Note:** This article contains personal terminology.